Check Disk Quota and Usage

 .
 After several

-moments (longer if you're directory contents are large), the command
+moments (longer if the contents of your directory are large), the command

 will add up the sizes of directory contents and output the total size of